neurodebian/neurodebian/sphinx/vm.rst

 6.0.3 -- 12 Jun 2011 [Superseded in the archive by 6.0.4]

-      * Updated to Squeeze 6.0.1
+      * Updated to Debian squeeze 6.0.1
       * Updated VirtualBox guest additions to 4.0.4 from backports.debian.org
       * Appliance is available as a single file (.ova) ready for the import